Martin says time to ‘get on with the work’ following Ireland’s general election

 Fianna Fail is on course to secure the most seats in the Dail parliament, with party leader Mr Martin poised for another stint in the role of taoiseach.

-As the arduous count process enters its third day on Monday, with more than three quarters of the Dail parliament’s 174 seats filled, the return of an administration involving Fianna Fail and Fine Gael now looks a much more likely prospect than any government including the long-time main opposition party, Sinn Fein.
+As the arduous count process enters its third day on Monday, with more than 160 of the Dail’s 174 seats now filled, the return of an administration involving Fianna Fail and Fine Gael now looks a far more likely prospect than any government including the long-time main opposition party, Sinn Fein.

 The two centrist parties that have dominated Irish politics for a century, and who shared power in the last coalition, both ruled out governing with Sinn Fein before Friday’s election, so it seems unlikely that either would countenance that option if they could form a workable coalition together.